pubky/pkarr/README.md

 Where we are going, this [https://o4dksfbqk85ogzdb5osziw6befigbuxmuxkuxq8434q89uj56uyy](https://app.pkarr.org/?pk=o4dksfbqk85ogzdb5osziw6befigbuxmuxkuxq8434q89uj56uyy) resolves everywhere!

 ## TLDR
-- To publish resource records for your key, sign a small encoded DNS packet (<= 1000 bytes) and publish it on the [Mainline DHT](https://en.wikipedia.org/wiki/Mainline_DHT) (through a relay if necessary).
+- To publish resource records for your key, sign a small encoded DNS packet (<= 1000 bytes) and publish it on the DHT (through a relay if necessary).
-- To resolve some key's resources, applications query the DHT directly, or through a relay, and verify the signature themselves.
+- To resolve some key's resources, applications query the DHT directly, or through a [relay](./design/relays.md), and verify the signature themselves.
+- Clients and Pkarr servers cache records extensively and minimize DHT traffic as much as possible for improved scalability.
 - The DHT drops records after a few hours, so users, their friends, or service providers should periodically republish their records to the DHT.
-- Clients and Pkarr servers cache records extensively using the `TTL` values in them to minimize DHT traffic as much as possible for improved scalability and reliability.
+Also Pkarr servers could republish records recently requested, to keep popular records alive too.
-- Existing applications unaware of Pkarr can still resolve Pkarr TLDs, if the DNS server they query recognize Pkarr TLDs and use Mainline as a parallel root server to ICANN.
+- Optional: Existing applications unaware of Pkarr can still function if the user added a Pkarr-aware DNS servers to their operating system DNS servers.

 ## DEMO

 Try the [web app demo](https://app.pkarr.org).

-Or if you prefer Rust [Examples](./pkarr/examples)
+Or if you prefer Rust [Examples](./pkarr/examples/README.md)

 ## TOC
 - [Architecture](#Architecture)